 Expiration of the right of withdrawal

-Your right of withdrawal expires, if the performance of the contract has begun with the your prior express consent and your acknowledgment that you thereby lose your right of withdrawal.
+Your right of withdrawal expires, if the performance of the contract has begun with your prior express consent and your acknowledgment that you thereby lose your right of withdrawal with the start of the execution of the contract and if we have recorded your consent and acknowledgment in our contract confirmation.

 Sample Withdrawal Form